Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Conclusion and outlook

-The present work was supported by: the Austrian Science Fund (FWF) through the Erwin-Schr\"odinger Fellowship J 4266 - ``{\sl Superconductivity in the vicinity of Mott insulators}'' (SuMo, T.S.), and projects P 30997 (C.E.) and P 30819 (A. Kauch); the European Research Council for the European Union Seventh Framework Program (FP7/2007-2013) with ERC Grant No. 319286 (QMAC, T.S. and A.G.); the Simons Collaboration on the Many Electron Problem (M.F., F.{\v S}., E.K.); the Natural Sciences and Engineering Research Council (Canada) under grants RGPIN-2019-05312 (A.-M.S.T.) and RGPIN-2017-04253 (J.P.F.L.); the Canada First Research Excellence Fund, the Research Chair on the Theory of Quantum Materials, Compute Canada and Calcul Québec (Y.W., A.-M.S.T.).
+The present work was supported by: the Austrian Science Fund (FWF) through the Erwin-Schr\"odinger Fellowship J 4266 - ``{\sl Superconductivity in the vicinity of Mott insulators}'' (SuMo, T.S.), and projects P 30997 (C.E.) and P 30819 (A. Kauch); the European Research Council for the European Union Seventh Framework Program (FP7/2007-2013) with ERC Grant No. 319286 (QMAC, T.S. and A.G.); the Simons Foundation through the Simons Collaboration on the Many Electron Problem (M.F., F.{\v S}., E.K.); the Natural Sciences and Engineering Research Council (Canada) under grants RGPIN-2019-05312 (A.-M.S.T.) and RGPIN-2017-04253 (J.P.F.L.); the Canada First Research Excellence Fund, the Research Chair on the Theory of Quantum Materials, Compute Canada and Calcul Québec (Y.W., A.-M.S.T.).
 A. Kim and E.K. acknowledge funding from EPSRC through grant EP/P003052/1.
 V.H. and E.A.S. acknowledge the support by the North-German Supercomputing Alliance (HLRN) under the Project No. hhp00042.
-C.H. and S.A. acknowledge financial support from the Deutsche Forschungsgemeinschaft (DFG) through ZUK 63 and Projects No. AN 815/4-1 and No. AN 815/6-1.
-This work was supported by the Simons Foundation as a part of the Simons Collaboration on the Many-Electron Problem.
+C.H. and S.A. acknowledge financial support from the Deutsche Forschungsgemeinschaft (DFG) through Projects No. AN 815/4-1 and No. AN 815/6-1.
 T.S., F.{\v S}. and M.F. acknowledge the hospitality of the Center for Computational Quantum Physics at the Flatiron Institute.
 The Flatiron Institute is a division of the Simons Foundation.
-The authors acknowledge the computer support teams at CPHT {\'E}cole Polytechnique, CEA Saclay (IPHT-LSCE) and the Flatiron Institute for their help.
-This work was granted access to the HPC resources of TGCC and IDRIS under the allocations A0070510609 and A0050510609 attributed by GENCI (Grand Equipement National de Calcul Intensif).
+The authors acknowledge the computer support teams at CPHT {\'E}cole Polytechnique, CEA Saclay (IPHT-LSCE) and at the Flatiron Institute as well as the computer service facility of the MPI-FKF for their help.
+This work was granted access to the HPC resources of TGCC and IDRIS under the allocations A0070510609 and A0090510609 attributed by GENCI (Grand Equipement National de Calcul Intensif).
 Parts of the simulations were performed on computers provided by Calcul Qu\'ebec, and Compute Canada.
 J.P.F.L. acknowledges computational support from ACENET and Compute Canada.
 The PA calculations have been done on Vienna Scientific Cluster (VSC) and JURECA at Forschungszentrum J{\"u}lich \cite{Jureca2018}.
 D.~R. gratefully acknowledges the computing time granted through JARA on the supercomputer JURECA \cite{Jureca2018} at Forschungszentrum J{\"u}lich.